Groups, Orders, and Dynamics: A Non Left-Orderable Group, and More

 \begin{small}\begin{rem} In the proof above, the finite-generation hypothesis was only used in the direct implication to ensure the existence of a maximal proper convex subgroup.
 Since this is known to exist in some other situations (see, for instance, Exercise \ref{maximal-finite-rank}), the proposition still holds in these cases. \end{rem}\end{small} \vsp\vsp

 To deal with type-II and type-III left-orders, we closely follow \cite{DKN2} (compare \cite{malyu}).
-We say that the action of a subgroup $\Gamma$ of $\mathrm{Homeo}_+ (\mathbb{R})$ is {\bf{\em locally contracting}} if for every $x \in \mathbb{R}$ there is $y > x$ such that the interval $[x,y]$ can be contracted into a point by a sequence of elements in $\Gamma$.
+We say that the action of a subgroup $\Gamma$ of $\mathrm{Homeo}_+ (\mathbb{R})$ is {\bf{\em locally contracting}} if for every $x \in \mathbb{R}$ there is $y > x$ such that the interval $[x,y]$ can be contracted to a point by a sequence of elements in $\Gamma$.
 We say that the action is {\bf{\em globally contracting}} if such a sequence of contractions exists for any compact subinterval of $\mathbb{R}$.
 We denote by $\widetilde{\mathrm{Homeo}}_+ (\mathrm{S}^1)$ the group of homeomorphisms of the line that are liftings of orientation-preserving circle homeomorphisms.
 The next lemma is to be compared with Example \ref{actuar-convexo}. \vsp

 \begin{lem} {\em Every finitely-generated subgroup of $\mathrm{Homeo}_+ (\mathbb{R})$ preserves a nonempty minimal closed subset of the line.
-This set is unique in case no discrete orbit exists.} \end{lem}
+This set is unique if no discrete orbit exists.} \end{lem}

-{\bf Proof.} Fix a point $x_0$ and a compact interval $I$ containing $x_0$ as well as all its images under the (finitely many) generators of the group $\Gamma$.
-By obvious reasons, every closed set of the line that is invariant under the action must intersect $I$.
+{\bf Proof.} Assuming that there are no global fix points, fix a point $x_0$ and a compact interval $I$ containing $x_0$ as well as all its images under the (finitely many) generators of the group $\Gamma$.
+By obvious reasons, every orbit must intersect $I$; hence, this must be also the case of every closed set of the line that is invariant under the action.
 Therefore, the standard argument using Zorn's lemma to detect (nonempty) minimal sets may be applied by looking at the (compact) ``traces'' in $I$ of nonempty invariant closed subsets of the line.
 We leave the details to the reader (see \cite[Proposition 2.1.12]{yo} in case of problems).

-To prove uniqueness, notice that for a closed invariant subset $K$, the set of acummulation points $K'$ is also closed and invariant, hence $K' \!=\!
-K$ in case $K$ is not a discrete orbit.
-Assume $K$ is not the whole line (otherwise, the uniqueness is obvious).
-It is then easy to see that every connected component of the complement of $K'$ has a sequence of images converging to any point in $K'$.
+To prove uniqueness, note that for a closed invariant subset $K$, the set of acummulation points $K'$ is also closed and invariant, hence $K' \!=\!
+K$ if $K$ is not a discrete orbit.
+Assume that $K$ is not the whole line (otherwise, the uniqueness is obvious).
+It is then easy to see that every connected component of the complement of $K'$ has a sequence of images converging to any point in $K=K'$.
 In other words, every orbit acummulates at $K$, which obviously implies the uniqueness of the nonempty minimal invariant closed set. $ \square$

 \vsp